You have matched to 10 trials

 Phase II

-Who is this for?: People 22-65 years old with stage I, stage II, stage III, or stage IV (metastatic) breast cancer.
+Who is this for?: Women with stage I, stage II, stage III, or stage IV (metastatic) breast cancer who completed chemotherapy at least 3 months ago and who are having cognitive (thinking) problems.
 View full eligibility criteria

 What's involved?